 Our Worship and Sacraments

-The Book of Common Prayer contains the services used for public worship in our Church and additional resources for pastoral occasions and personal devotion.
+The Book of Common Prayer contains the services used for public worship in our Church and additional resources for pastoral occasions, instruction, and personal devotion.
 We understand Holy Baptism and the Lord’s Supper, Holy Communion, to be the two great Gospel Sacraments and Ordinances for the whole Church.
 The content of the Book of Common Prayer, including prayers, creeds, catechism, and the historical formularies of Christian doctrine, is also for us an authoritative resource for Church Teaching.

 Holy Communion